aadesh-2806/day2-on-github/README.md

 # day2-on-github
-it contains some more problems related to arrays
+it contains some more problems related to arrays and properties